 The look is important.
 It’s like real life.
 If your posts are perfect and your blog looks bad and difficult to use, you won’t find many readers.
 The best thing to do is to choose a suitable free theme (for example for WordPress ) and gradually adapt it to your ideas.

 If you follow these rules for success, you are on the right track with your blog.
 Of course, you can interpret these requirements a little differently than we did, but the essence of the matter remains and should above all be adhered to.

 Especially nowadays it is really difficult to offer something new with a blog, to add value, to attract real visitors who become regular readers.
-By the way, you shouldn’t think about making money, because that will come later.
+By the way, you shouldn’t think about making money, because that will come later ( via blogging guest post for instance ).
 Focus rather on quality and what your visitors is looking for.
 Keep adding content and never give up if you still do not see visitors.
 Be patient.
 You will reap the fruits in few years and not in few months.

 No blog can be created overnight – not even in the fast-paced world of the Internet.
 How to make a blog successful ?
 With good content you build up your digital reputation in the long term.
 Don’t hope for quick successes and maximize profits, but build up good topics and get involved in the community.

 If you like the content, we would appreciate your support by buying us a coffee.
 Thank you so much for your visit and support.